isabella232/customer-one.en/help/home.md

 ## How to submit an Admin Console support ticket {#submit-ticket}

 In order to submit a support ticket in [Admin Console](https://adminconsole.adobe.com/), you need to have the Support admin role assigned by a System Administrator.
 Only a System Administrator in your organization can assign this role.
 Product, Product Profile, and other administrative roles cannot assign the Support admin role and are unable to view the **[!UICONTROL Create Case]** option used to submit a support ticket.
-For more information, visit the [Enterprise and teams Customer Care](https://helpx.adobe.com/enterprise/using/support-and-expert-services.html) documentation.
+For more information, visit the [enterprise and teams customer care](https://helpx.adobe.com/enterprise/using/support-and-expert-services.html) documentation.

 ### Assign the Support admin role

+The support admin role is a non-administrative role that has access to support-related information.
+Support admins can view, create, and manage issue reports.

 To assign the Support admin role, follow the [edit enterprise admin role](https://helpx.adobe.com/enterprise/using/admin-roles.html#add-admin-teams) instructions in the administrative roles documentation.
 Note that only a system administrator for your organization can assign this role.
 For more information on administrative hierarchy, visit the [administrative roles](https://helpx.adobe.com/enterprise/admin-guide.html/enterprise/using/admin-roles.ug.html) documentation.

-The support admin role is a non-administrative role that has access to support-related information.
-Support admins can view, create, and manage issue reports.

 ### Create a support ticket with Admin Console